• Home

 • 6 oz of plain Greek yogurt paleo diet: coconut cream

-• 2 Tbsp fresh chopped mint
+• 2 tablespoon fresh chopped mint

 • 1 small garlic clove minced